exercism/bash/concepts/heredocs/about.md

 The author doesn't recommend this usage.
 While it can improve the readability of the script,

-1. it's too easy to accidentally replace the tab characters with spaces (your editor may do this automatically), and
+1. it's easy to accidentally replace the tab characters with spaces (your editor may do this automatically), and
-1. it's too hard to spot the difference between spaces and tabs.
+1. it's hard to spot the difference between spaces and tabs.
 ~~~~

 ## When to Use Here Documents